Microsoft Edge Logo

 2015

-Until April 29, 2015, Microsoft’s new browser was known under the codename “Spartan.”
-Its beta version had a logo with a stylized image of a globe – specifically, a graticule consisting of two parallels and two meridians inside a ring.
+Until April 29, 2015, Microsoft’s new browser was known as “Spartan.”
+Its beta version featured a logo with a stylized globe: a graticule of two parallels and two meridians within a ring.
 All lines were blue, and the base was white.

 2015 – 2021

 In April 2015, an emblem resembling the Internet Explorer icon was introduced.
-It contained a stylized blue “e” but without the usual ring (as with IE), which turned the letter into something resembling a planet.
-The left half of the “e” was divided into two parts with sharp ends.
+It contained a stylized blue “e” without the usual ring (as in IE), making the letter look like a planet.
+The left half of the “e” was divided into two parts, each with a sharp end.

 2019 – today

 Microsoft changed the logo of its browser, making the “e” resemble a “c.”
 The new letter refers to the word “Chromium,” as Edge is now based on this Google technology.
-The symbol is shaped like a multi-layered spiral consisting of different colored segments: dark blue, light blue, and turquoise with a turquoise-green gradient.
+The symbol is shaped like a multi-layered spiral with different-colored segments: dark blue, light blue, and turquoise, with a turquoise-green gradient.
 The three-dimensional design creates a motion effect, making the image resemble a wave.
 The dynamic emblem emphasizes the goal of fast web page loading.
-The rounded shape reflects the fact that the developers have made the browser simple and accessible.
+The rounded shape reflects the developers’ goal of making the browser simple and accessible.

 The icon was officially presented on November 2, 2019.
 However, users discovered it a bit earlier in a mini-game where they had to solve puzzles to visualize a 3D object at the end.
 This object turned out to be the Edge logo.
-It is designed in the same Fluent Design style that applies to all Office application icons.
+It is designed in the same Fluent Design style as all Office application icons.

 Font and Colors